BrightPath-io/architecture/BrightPath_Project_Summary.md

 ## System Architecture

-BrightPath follows a modern, scalable architecture with clear separation of concerns:
+BrightPath follows a modern, scalable architecture with clear separation of concerns.
+The revised architecture now includes MongoDB and Redis/Valkey in a hybrid database approach:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐
 │                 │     │                 │     │                 │
-│  React Frontend │────▶│  Django API     │────▶│  Database       │
+│  React Frontend │────▶│  Django API     │────▶│  MongoDB        │
-│  (Vite)         │◀────│  (REST)         │◀────│  (PostgreSQL)   │
+│  (Vite)         │◀────│  (REST)         │◀────│  (Document DB)  │
 │                 │     │                 │     │                 │
 └─────────────────┘     └─────────────────┘     └─────────────────┘
-                               │   ▲
+                               │   ▲                   │   ▲
+                               │   │                   │   │
-                               ▼   │
+                               ▼   │                   ▼   │
-                        ┌─────────────────┐
+                        ┌─────────────────┐     ┌─────────────────┐
-                        │                 │
+                        │                 │     │                 │
-                        │  ML Services    │
+                        │  ML Services    │─────│  Redis/Valkey   │
-                        │                 │
+                        │                 │     │  (Cache/RT)     │
-                        └─────────────────┘
+                        └─────────────────┘     └─────────────────┘
 ```

-The architecture consists of four main components:
+The architecture consists of five main components:

 1. **Frontend Application:** A responsive React-based single-page application that provides an intuitive user interface for schedule creation, management, and feedback.

 2. **Backend API:** A Django REST Framework API that handles user authentication, data management, and business logic.

-3. **Database:** A PostgreSQL database that stores user data, schedules, and application state.
+3. **Primary Database (MongoDB):** A document database that stores user data, questionnaire responses, schedules, and application state.
+Chosen for its flexibility with evolving schemas and natural fit for the hierarchical data structures required.

+4. **Caching Layer (Redis/Valkey):** Handles session management, real-time updates, and caching of frequently accessed data to improve performance and enable real-time features.

-4. **ML Services:** Machine learning models for schedule generation and optimization, with a feedback loop for continuous improvement.
+5. **ML Services:** Machine learning models for schedule generation and optimization, with a feedback loop for continuous improvement.

 ## Authentication Strategy